foxy-rs/foxy/README.md

 * **foxy_renderer:** a simplified, Rust-y API for drawing to a canvas.
 * **foxy_utils:** a small utilties library.

-## Thanks to:
+## Thanks to

 * Piston: for the idea of how a simple, Rust-y API for an engine might look light.
 * Winit: as a reference on events and how to best structure them.
-* Vulkan Guide (https://vkguide.dev/): for being a wealth of knowledge on architecturing a vulkan application.
+* Vulkan Guide (<https://vkguide.dev/>): for being a wealth of knowledge on architecturing a vulkan application.
 * Brenden Galea: for his amazing Vulkan tutorial series (which I would love for him to continue!).
 * GetIntoGameDev: for his outstanding Vulkan tutorials in C++.